HL7/fhir-udap-security-ig/input/pagecontent/b2b.md

-This guide supports B2B client applications using either the client credentials or authorization code grant types.
-The B2B transactions in this guide occur between a requesting organization (the Requestor operating the client application) and a responding organization (the Responder operating the OAuth Server and Resource Server holding the data of interest to the Requestor).
-In some cases, the Requestor's client app operates in an automated manner.
+This guide supports business-to-business (B2B) client applications using either the authorization code or client credentials grant types.
+The workflows for these two grant types are described in [Section 5.1] and [Section 5.2], respectively.

+B2B transactions in this guide occur between a requesting organization (the Requestor operating the client application) and a responding organization (the Responder operating the Authorization Server and the Resource Server holding the data of interest to the Requestor).
+In some cases, the Requestor's client application operates in an automated manner.
 In other cases, there will also be a local user from the requesting organization (the User interacting with the Requestor's client application).
 The client credentials grant type is always used for automated (aka "headless") client apps.
 However, when a User is involved, either the client credentials or authorization code grant may be used, as discussed below.

-For client credentials flow, any necessary User authentication and authorization is performed by the Requestor as a prerequisite, before the Requestor's client app interacts with the Responder's servers, i.e. the Requestor is responsible for ensuring that only its authorized Users access the client app and only make requests allowed by the Requestor.
-How the Requestor performs this is out of scope for this guide but will typically rely on internal user authentication and access controls.

 <div class="stu-note" markdown="1">
  Examples of automated client apps that use the client credentials grant type include SMART App Launch Backend Services and certain IUA Authorization Clients.